assigns/syntax

 template `:=?`(a, b): bool

-Executes (!) a := b and returns false if it gives a runtime error.
+Executes (!) a := b and returns false if the checks in the assignment fail.
 Otherwise returns true.
-Note that the executed a := b will not have any affect on the scope of the following statements since it uses a try statement.
+Note that the executed a := b will not have any affect on the scope of the following statements since it is in a block statement.

 Example: